-Once you have generated a codename and put it somewhere safe, click
+Once you have generated a codename and put it somewhere safe, click Submit Documents.

-You will next be brought to the submission interface, where you may upload a document, enter a message to send to journalists, or both.
-You can only submit one document at a time, so you may want to combine several files into a zip archive if necessary.
+You will next be brought to the submission page, where you may upload a document, enter a message to send to journalists, or both.
+You can only submit one document at a time, so you may want to combine several files into a ZIP archive if necessary.
 The maximum submission size is currently 500MB.
 If the files you wish to upload are over that limit, we recommend that you send a message to the journalist explaining this, so that they can set up another method for transferring the documents.

-When your submission is ready, click
+When your submission is ready, click Submit.

 After clicking Submit, a confirmation page should appear, showing that your message and/or documents have been sent successfully.
 On this page you can make another submission or view responses to your previous messages.

 Continuing the Conversation¶

 If you have already submitted a document and would like to check for responses, click the Log in button on the media organization’s SecureDrop page.

 The next page will ask for your secret codename.
-Enter it and click
+Enter it and click Continue.